Demystifying Surcharge on Income Tax and Marginal Relief

 Assistant Manager - Content

-When any taxpayer comes under an income tax rate above 30%, the taxpayer is liable to pay an additional surcharge on income tax liability.
-The government levies surcharge where high net-worth individuals contribute to income tax.
+When an Indian taxpayer falls under an income tax rate of 30% or higher, they are liable to pay an additional surcharge on their income tax liability.
+The government levies a surcharge on high-net-worth individuals who contribute to income tax.
 The surcharge helps to maintain a balance between the tax payments made by poor and rich individuals.
 However, the government also provide marginal relief to taxpayers on surcharge.

 what is surcharge on income tax